deecode15800/deecode15800/README.md

-- 👋 Hi, I’m @deecode15800
+- 👋 Hi, I’m Deepak
-- 👀 I’m interested in ...
+- 👀 I’m interested in python programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machine learning and data science
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- instagram @_deepakkamble_
+- linkedin @deepak kamble
+-

 <!---
 deecode15800/deecode15800 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.